Applied Behavior Analysis Technician® (ABAT®) Requirements

 15 hours of supervised fieldwork must be completed to finalize the ABAT credential.
 The supervisor verifying your fieldwork will be required to do so using the online verification system to acknowledge that all credentials and all requirements of the supervised fieldwork have been met.
 Supervisors will need to be in a position to verify 1 (one) hour of supervision for every 10 hours of independent supervised fieldwork.

-Candidates must be enrolled in the related coursework before the supervised coursework hours.
+Candidates must be enrolled in the related coursework before the supervision hours begin.

 - Demonstrate understanding of continuous data collection techniques such as frequency recording, episodic severity and duration recording